Tojikan/znz-roll20/docs/p0-rolls.md

 The **All-In** is a last resort action a player can make.
 Similar to a double-down, the player can petition the ZM to all-in on a roll.
 If the ZM accepts it, they will specify a cost that the player may choose to accept and pay.
 This cost is usually exorbitant and demanding **but by paying it, the action will succeed without needing to roll**.

 The ZM can always refuse an All-In.
+Any previously spent resources are not refunded.
 <br/><br/>